seunAwonugba/User-Account-Management/server/README.md

 It means server is up and running

+## Security features:

+Helmet: Helmet helps you secure your Express apps by setting various HTTP headers.

+CORS: CORS is a node.js package for providing a Connect/Express middleware that can be used to enable CORS with various options.

+xss-clean: Node.js Connect middleware to sanitize user input coming from POST body, GET queries, and url params

+Express Rate Limit: Adds dynamic rate-limiting, authentication to our API

 **Here's an explanation of why we used each of the tools and libraries listed under "Built With":**

 ## Express.js